E-waste (disposing of electrical and battery-operated items)

 Hard and bundled green waste collection

-- E-waste can be left out at your next hard and bundled green waste collection.
+- E-waste can be included in a booked hard waste collection.

 - Please put your e-waste in one pile for collection.